5 Ways To Spend Valentine's Day in Seoul

 impress someone, you’ve got to think bigger...

-Unless you’ve been locked in a dark room for a few months, with no phone, computer or television, you’re aware that the internationally famous musical production, Mamma Mia! is in Seoul
+Unless you’ve been locked in a dark room for a few months, with no phone, computer or television, you’re aware that Seoul has dozens of theaters with a variety of performances.
+Why not go check out Fireman Show with Parkour, Acrobatics & Dance.

-Featuring a talented cast of British performers singing the some of ABBA’s greatest songs, the show has been going on since November.
+Featuring a talented cast of Korean performers performing risky acts and hardcore Parkour on stage, the show has been going on since November.
 However, if you haven’t found an excuse to check out this amazing show, there’s no better time than now.

 No romantic evening is complete without dinner, and if you’re not particularly adept at cooking, let the professionals do it for you.